-- Updating of foundry and hot rolling capacities continued throughout the year.
+- Updating of casting and hot rolling capacities continued throughout the year.

-- A competition related to recycling and waste sorting was announced together with the kindergarten Oton Župančič in Slovenska Bistrica.
-Puppet show “The Moon’s dream” was played at the final event.
+- A recycling and waste sorting competition was announced together with the kindergarten Oton Župančič in Slovenska Bistrica.
+The puppet show “The Moon’s dream” was performed at the final event.

-- 18th sports games of the Impol Group were organised.
+- 18th sports games of the Impol Group were organized.

 - 11th research symposium of the Impol Group took place in October.

-- The investment in additional aluminium foundry capacities, which will enable Impol to increase productivity by at least 15 percent over the next years, was finalized.
+- The investment in additional aluminium casting capacities, which will enable Impol to increase productivity by at least 15 percent over the following years, was finalized.

-- Smaller improvements were made in several production processes.
+- Minor improvements were made in several production processes.

-- The market share of products made for automotive industry was increased.
+- The market share of products made for the automotive industry increased.

 - The transport traffic through Impol industrial zone was improved.

-- Impol remains amongst ten biggest Slovene exporters and amongst 15 biggest companies in Slovenia.
+- Impol remains amongst the 10 biggest Slovenian exporters and the 15 largest companies in Slovenia.

 - Moderate sales market optimism enabled Impol to increase sales volume.

-- In the year 2013 Impol Group prepared and adopted both a renewed business strategy until the year 2020 and a long-term business plan for the years 2014-2020.
-The group has set ambitious plans in the form of assuring permanent growth of the volume of business and an intensive increasing of the share of capital in financing of business processes.
+- In 2013, Impol Group prepared and adopted both a renewed business strategy until 2020 and a long-term business plan for 2014-2020.
+The group has set ambitious goals to ensure permanent growth of the business volume and an intensive increase of the share of capital in financing business processes.

 - Rondal company joined Impol Group at the beginning of the year.

-- Year 2012 was amongst some of most challenging years due to price pressures in the field of aluminum reprocessing; there were pressures on raising aluminum purchasing prices, while on the other hand sales prices were stagnating or the buyers were pressuring for lower prices.
+- The year 2012 was among some of the most challenging years due to price pressures in the field of aluminum reprocessing; there were pressures on raising aluminum purchasing prices, while on the other hand sales prices were stagnating or the buyers were pressuring for lower prices.

 - Despite adjustments and disadvantageous conditions for conducting business the profit was bigger than in 2011.